List of The Mary Tyler Moore Show characters: Sue Ann Nivens

+Georgette Franklin Baxter

 Georgette Franklin Baxter is played by Georgia Engel.
 Georgette is the somewhat ditzy girlfriend (and later wife) of stentorian news anchor Ted Baxter (played by Ted Knight).
 Mary Tyler Moore described her as a cross between Stan Laurel and Marilyn Monroe.
 She and Mary get along fantastically, and she helps fill the void that Phyllis Lindstrom and Rhoda leave in Mary's life when they leave for San Francisco and New York City, respectively.

-Georgette first appears as a guest at one of Mary Richards' parties.
+Georgette first appeared as a guest at one of Mary Richards' parties.
 She works as a window dresser at Hempel's Department Store in Minneapolis, Minnesota, along with Rhoda Morgenstern.
 Later, she works for a car rental service as a Golden Girl, and for Rhoda selling plants.

 Georgette is devoted to Ted, and they eventually marry in Mary's apartment.
 They adopt a child named David (Robbie Rist), and later, Georgette gives birth to a girl named Mary Lou, also in Mary's apartment.